marcelocure/ledger/README.md

 # Ledger Management API

-A comprehensive double-entry bookkeeping system built with NestJS.
-This API provides endpoints for managing accounts, transactions, and entries with automatic balance tracking and validation.
+Adouble-entry bookkeeping API which provides endpoints for managing accounts, transactions, and entries with automatic balance tracking and validation.

 ## Features

-- **Account Management**: Create and manage accounts with debit/credit directions
+- **Account Management**: Create and manage accounts with debit/credit directions.
+Balance only updated within transactions
 - **Transaction Management**: Create transactions with multiple debit and credit entries
-- **Entry Management**: Individual debit and credit entries linked to accounts
+- **Entry Management**: Individual debit and credit entries linked to accounts, created within transactions
 - **Double-Entry Validation**: Ensures debits equal credits for each transaction
 - **Automatic Balance Tracking**: Account balances are automatically updated when transactions are created
 - **Immutable Entries**: Once created, entries cannot be modified